 The Centre for Law and Democracy accepts interns and volunteers on a rolling basis, subject to availability of spots.
 We have a particular interest in interns/volunteers with legal and/or communications expertise, although other areas of skill are also welcome.

 Applications for Summer 2018 are now closed.
-Applications for Summer 2019 will re-open in March 2019.
+Applications for Summer 2019 will re-open in Early 2019.

 CLD offers students and interns a very rich and varied experience, and the opportunity to work on a wide range of projects.
 At CLD, the vast majority of the work done by students and interns is substantive in nature, focusing on research and analysis of legislation, and sometimes also legislative drafting, litigation and advocacy.
 It is also overwhelmingly legal in nature.
 Students and interns may also be asked to assist with minor administrative tasks, such as uploading press releases to CLD’s website and researching funding opportunities, but these activities make up a very small proportion (at most 10%) of the overall experience.